-There is a widespread adoption that a low FODMAP diet might be the perfect solution for fructose malabsorption (FM).
+There is a widespread adoption that a low FODMAP diet might be the perfect solution for fructose malabsorption (FM), which is also called Dietary Fructose Intolerance.
 It actually improves the symptoms and people are experiencing relief through it.

 However, there is a better, less-restrictive diet for fructose malabsorption.
 You will see in the following, why a low FODMAP diet is actually more of an “overkill” and what I prefer instead.